mozilla/addons-server/docs/topics/translations.rst

 In addition to the above, ``apps/translations/__init__.py`` monkeypatches django to bypass errors thrown because we have a ``ForeignKey`` pointing to multiple rows.

+Also, you might be interested into ``translations.query.order_by_translation``.
+Like the name suggests, it allows you to order a ``QuerySet`` by a translated field, honoring the current and fallback locales like it's done when querying.